thefrontside/javascript/packages/eslint-plugin-prefer-let/README.md

 the practice of functional programming.

-Usage of the `const` keyword to bind an _intermediate_ value of a computation places emphasis on the compiler and and its role in ensuring that a _reference_ never changes.
+Usage of the `const` keyword to bind an _intermediate_ value of a computation places emphasis on the compiler and its role in ensuring that a _reference_ never changes.
 By contrast using `let` in the same situation reads, in plain English, the programmer's intent to declare a name value binding.